celestiaorg/celestia-zkevm/crates/sp1/evm-exec/README.md

 - `Namespace`: The namespace containing blob data.
 - `PublicKey`: The public key of the sequencer signing blob data.

+### Equivocation Tolerance

+A Byzantine or malicious sequencer node may **equivocate**—that is, submit multiple `SignedData` payloads for the same block height to the Celestia data availability network.

+The proof system cannot prevent this behavior, but it can be designed to **tolerate** it.
+Celestia not only provides data availability for applications, it also enforces an **ordering mechanism** (see the [Data Square Layout specification](https://celestiaorg.github.io/celestia-app/data_square_layout.html#ordering)).

+In the event of equivocation, the proof system accepts the payload according to the first-come, first-served (FCFS) rule enforced by Celestia’s priority-based ordering.
+This ensures that proof generation remains deterministic and avoids divergent execution paths that could otherwise arise without a clear fork-choice policy.

 ## Usage

 The SP1 program can be compiled and used within any application binary by providing a custom `build.rs` which employs the `sp1-build` system: